When I went off grid, I purchased a Champion 75537i 3100 watts (on Amazon) with a remote start and, save for minimal repair work, I can’t complain.

 Champion 75537i is for off grid or RV people as it runs cost-effectively, has top efficiency (running about eight hours at roughly 25 percent load), has wireless remote and is slightly silent (58 dBA).

-Initially, in my RV life, I was using a Honda EU2000i (that I purchased on Amazon), which I replaced with with the Champion 75537i as it is more powerful for off grid.
+Initially, in my RV life, I was using a Honda EU2000i (that I purchased on Amazon), which I replaced with the Champion 75537i as it is more powerful for off-grid.

 So, my initial assessment in comparing Champion 75537i RV Generator vs. Honda 2000 is that despite the Champion 75537i being a bit loud, it offers more power (which I required), it is portable (also has wheels) and the remote start was perfect for my mood less times.

 So, without a doubt, when I landed on my off grid property my first thought was how to upgrade my generator – and I am glad I made the ultimate choice to purchase the 75537i Champion RV Generator.

 Disclaimer: This is not a one of the generic useless reviews like many available online.
 I recommend this Champion 75537i RV Generator after using it for over 6 months on my cabin.

 So, why go for the Champion 75537i Review Generator?

 Champion 75537i will offer you a consistent and reliable 3100 watts, with about 8 hours run time.
 Further, the generator is ultra-quiet (58 dBA) and use both Gasoline can be modified to run on Propane, with a wireless remote start that works at about 80 feet away.

 Therefore, you can easily run your computer, cell phone signal booster, satellite dish, refrigerator, and up to 13,500 BTU RV with the Champion 75537i RV.

 Despite being a little noisy and pricey, the Champion 75537i has become my perfect fit for cabin and RV living.